Nachtfeuer/pipeline/README.md

  - matrix based pipeline (done)
  - pipeline stages (done)
- - shell scrip execution: inline and file (done)
+ - shell script execution: inline and file (done)
  - environment variables merged across each level: matrix, pipeline, stage, and tasks (done)
  - parallel execution (todo)
  - execution time on each level: pipeline, stage, tasks and shell (todo)
  - automatic schema validation for yaml file (schema is there but validation is still manual)
- - cleanup hooks (done)
+ - cleanup hook (done)
  - filtered execution via tags (done)
  - one report (todo):
     - one html only